jhanvikamani/Power-BI-WALMART-US-SALES-DATA/README.md

 POWER BI

-## BUSINESS QUESTIONS
+## DATA DRIVEN QUESTIONS

-1.What is the total sales and revenue for the selected time period?
+1.What is the total sales and revenue for the selected time period? </br>
-2.How does sales and revenue breakdown by product category, region, and customer segment?
+2.How does sales and revenue breakdown by product category, region, and customer segment? </br>
-3.How does sales and revenue compare between the current period and the previous period?
+3.How does sales and revenue compare between the current period and the previous period? </br>
-4.What is the forecast of sales and revenue for the next period based on historical data?
+4.What is the forecast of sales and revenue for the next period based on historical data? </br>

 DASHBOARD SN